Federal Home Loan Banks: Statutory and regulatory changes

 The Emergency Home Finance Act of 1970 provided the FHLBank System with $250 million to subsidize interest rates on home construction advances.
 In 1982, the Garn St. Germain Depository Institutions Act eliminates restrictions on collateral FHLBanks can accept.

 In response to the savings and loan crisis of 1986-1995, the Financial Institutions Reform, Recovery and Enforcement Act of 1989 (FIRREA) abolished the FHLBB and transferred oversight responsibility of the FHLBanks to the Federal Housing Finance Board (FHFB) and regulatory responsibility to the Office of Thrift Supervision (OTS) in the Department of the Treasury.
 FIRREA also made commercial banks and credit unions eligible to be members of FHLBanks if 10% of their assets were in residential mortgages.

 Due to the 2008 financial crisis and the Great Recession, the Housing and Economic Recovery Act of 2008 (HERA) replaced the FHFB with the Federal Housing Finance Agency (FHFA).
 The Secretary of the Treasury was authorized to purchase FHLBank debt securities in any amount through December 31, 2009, after which the limit would return to the original $4 billion.
 HERA also made community development financial institutions (CDFIs) eligible to be FHLBank members.

 Mergers and splits

-In 1946, the FHLBank of Los Angeles and FHLBank of Portland are merged to create the FHLBank of San Francisco and was split into the FHLBank of San Francisco and FHLBank of Spokane (later Seattle) in 1963.
+In 1946, the FHLBank of Los Angeles and FHLBank of Portland were merged to create the FHLBank of San Francisco, which was subsequently split into the FHLBank of San Francisco and FHLBank of Spokane (later Seattle) in 1963.
 In 2015, the FHLBank of Seattle and FHLBank of Des Moines voluntarily merged.